 It is best to reach the island on the cobbled causeway.
 It’ll be a bumpy ride, but with an additional helping hand it might work.
 There is the possibility of a boat transfer but first, a folded wheelchair is needed and second steps at the harbour make it pretty difficult.
 The access to the visitor center, the village, the harbour, and the facilities by a ramp is quite easy to handle.
 Due to the steep ascent and the steps to the summit as well as in the garden the access is limited.
 If you like to visit the Mount call for assistance in advance 01736 710507.

 Dog are allowed on the island in the lower areas; around the village and the harbour but neither in the garden nor in the castle but on the boats.

 - A bottle of water

 - A snack or picnic.
 If it’s busy, you have to queue at the Sail Loft Café or the Island Cafe.
-On the other hands, prices are higher than on the mainland.
-They serve home-baked cake, scones, fresh crab sandwich, and of course cream tea.
+On the other hand, prices are higher than on the mainland.
+They serve home-baked cake, scones, fresh crab sandwiches, and of course cream tea.